isomerpages/nlb-curiocity/_jurong/Building a New Future.md

 ----

 **One of the key highlights of Jurong Lake District is the seamless integration of green spaces.
 To achieve this, a third national garden, known as Jurong Lake Gardens, will be established.
-Watch this video by the National Parks to explore one of the gardens within this new national space.**
+Watch this video by the National Parks Board to explore one of the gardens within this new national space.**

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/wW2IUERkvzo?si=G_2ZUVHZcr1dlLP_" height="315" width="560"></iframe>